 Advent is a particularly busy time for us as we go about our work supporting families who may find that the season of Christmas is undermined by family tensions, bereavement or financial pressure.

 Our aim during Advent is to try to focus attention on those families for whom Christmas may not be a particularly happy or joyful time and we are able to do this thanks to the support of parishes throughout the Diocese of Brentwood.

-As families stand in front of their parish crib during the weeks of Advent, we are asking them to take a minute to think about the work we are doing supporting children, young people and their families.
+As families stand in front of their parish crib during the weeks of Advent and Christmastide, we are asking them to take a minute to think about the work we are doing supporting children, young people and their families.

 Every donation made at the crib directly helps our work and we are truly grateful for this assistance.